 Yes, the black minstrel show performers were required to wear blackface themselves.
 Did they consider this degrading?
 A clue is that several of the biggest stars moved to England.

 By the 1850s, New York City alone had ten theaters presenting nothing but minstrel shows.
 One of the most successful minstrel acts called themselves the Virginia Minstrels, but they were actually formed in New York, making their debut in a billiard parlor in the Bowery.

 Wearing blackface, and using routines taken from minstrel shows, Bert Williams (1874-1922) became a major act on the vaudeville circuit, one of the first African-American recording artists, and a huge star on Broadway, a veteran of 18 shows on the Great White Way; he was even the first known African-American film actor.
 His songs have been featured in Broadway musical revues as recently as the 1980s.
 Blues singers Ma Rainey and Bessie Smith were also both minstrel performers early in their careers.

 For all its perpetuation of false and debilitating stereotypes, the minstrel show made concrete contributions to American popular arts.
-Although the minstrel show as popular stage entertainment virtually disappeared a century ago, it remains a part of our cultural DNA.
+The minstrel show as popular stage entertainment virtually disappeared a century ago.
+But it lived on in Hollywood in what were in effect nostalgic homages as late as the 1950s, and it remains a part of our cultural DNA.